The Light of Righteous Judgment

 1 Judgenot, that you be not judged.
 For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.”
 (Matthew 7:1-2 NKJV)

 Christ is recorded several times saying don’t judge others unless you also desire to be judged.
 He is giving a condition for judging not a command not to judge at all.
 At that time, many religious leaders went about judging and condemning people to standards that they themselves didn’t measure up to.
 So, to discourage this hypocrisy, Christ made it known that those who judge others would be held to the same measure used.
 His goal was to eliminate unrighteous judgment not all judgment.
 GOD loves righteous judgment and encourages us to employ it.
+This command of Christ is seldom quoted.

 “Do not judge according to appearance, but judge with righteous judgment.”
 John 7:24 (NKJV)

-In order to impair judgment, evil people attempt to eliminate or misconstrue the true context.
+In order to impair judgment, evil people will attempt to eliminate or misconstrue the true context.
 We see that a lot today in attempts to ban the true context of history and the worldwide assault on journalist.
-Once the true context is removed, the story can be cast into whatever narrative accommodates their scheme.
+Once the true context is removed, the story can be cast into whatever narrative that accommodates their scheme.
 Righteous judgment is essential to carrying out justice.
 This is why those elected to administer justice are called judges.
-Oh, that our judges would use righteous judgment.
+Oh, that judges would use righteous judgment.

 Don’t be deceived.
 The Creator loves righteous judgment.
 Here are some other scriptures that evidence what I have written.